shivashant25/Power-platform-Copilot/Instructions/Labs/LAB-03.md

 8. Within the top right corner of the screen, select the **Save** button to ensure that your work is saved.

- ## Task-02: Create your Power Automate flow
+ ## Task 02: Create your Power Automate flow.

+ In this task, you'll create a Power Automate flow to automate a specific process.
+You'll start by defining a trigger to initiate the flow, then set up actions to execute tasks based on the trigger.
+The goal is to streamline and automate repetitive processes, improving efficiency and productivity.

 1. Select the **Add node button** below the question node to add a new node to the topic.
 Select **Call an action > Create a flow**.
 Power Automate opens in a new browser window